 Klis Fortress

-Due to its important strategic postion, Klis fortress had a long and interesting history from pre-Roman times.
-From a prehistoric settelment to Roman castrum, this fortress changed numerous owners due to its strategic postion on the road from Split to hinterland.
+Due to the importance of its location, Klis fortress has a long and interesting history going back to pre-Roman times.
+From a primitive settlement to Roman castrum, this fortress changed numerous owners because of its strategic postion on the road from Split to hinterland.

-Nowadays, the best preserved parts are those originating from Venetian and Austrian-ungaric preriod.
-The fort comprises of three enclosed parts with separate entrances.
+Nowadays, the best preserved parts are those originating from Venetian and Austro-Hungarian period.
+The fort consists of three enclosed parts with separate entrances.

 Knin Fortress

 One of the biggest military fortifications in Europe.
-This fortification is monumental not only due to its dimensions but also due to its highly preserved state.
+Knin fortress is monumental not only for its dimensions but also for its highly preserved state.
 It is divided into five parts – the upper part (also the oldest one), middle part, lower part, Korlat and Belveder.
 It used to be the center of medieval Croatian state and its rulers.

 Fortresses in Šibenik

 St. Michael Fortress is the oldest one in Sibenik.
-Named after the town’s patron saint and connecetd to the medieval city walls.
-It was proably built before 1066. when city of Sibenik is mentioned for the first time.
+Named after the town’s patron saint and connected to the medieval city walls.
+It was probably built before 1066 when city of Sibenik is mentioned for the first time in history.
 Today, it is turned into an open open air stage used for cultural and musical events.

-St. John’s and Barone Fortress were both built in the middle of the 17th century due to the danger represented by the Ottoman empire.
+St. John’s and Barone Fortress were both built in the middle of the 17th century as a result of a threat by the Ottoman empire.
 St. John’s Fortress was built first, in less than two months.
 It has a star shaped ground plan.
 Local people call it Tanaja due to the word tenaglia/tenaille – a special architectural shape used for defense, resembling pincers.
 Barone Fortress was built immediatly afterwards.
 Initially it was built as a small fortress but it obtained its final shape in 1659.

 Both fortresses are restored and are opened for visitors.
 The dense pine forest grew for decades on the premisses and around these fortresses.
 Unfortunatly, the greenery was completely cut down in order to show the fortresses walls.
-Due to the lack of shade in summer, the only reasonable time to visit these fortress is in the sunset.
+Due to the lack of shade in summer, the only reasonable time to visit these fortress is at dusk or early in the morning.

-St. Nicholas’ Fortress is an impressive Renaissance military building standing on the sea entrance to Sibenik.
-Due ot its unique architectural shape and well preserved state, it was inscribed on the UNESCO World Heritage List as part of Venetian defense system built between the 16th and 17th century.
+It is an impressive Renaissance military building standing on Sibenik’s sea entrance.
+Due to its unique architectural shape and well preserved state, it was inscribed on the UNESCO World Heritage List as part of Venetian defense system built between the 16th and 17th century.
 Take a look at our blog post about St Nicholas’ Fortress.

 All Sibenik’s fortresses, except St. Nicholas, were recently reconstructed and are used in tourist and cultural purposes – Fortresses of Culture Šibenik.
 The downside of these projects is that local people are not allowed to freely use these urban spaces as before.
-They are allowed to use them only as tourist, by paying admission tickets.
+Locals can use them only as tourists, by paying admission tickets.

-Besides these mentioned fortresses there are still many more of them scattered throughout Dalmatia.
-Some are ruined, some are in mint condition.
+Besides these fortresses we’ve mentioned, there are still many more of them scattered throughout Dalmatia.
+Some are ruins, some are in good condition.
 We will write about them in some other blog post.

-All photos are made by Boris Kačan, besides aerial photos of St. Michael’s, St. John’s and Barone in Šibenik, which were taken from official website Fortresses of Culture Šibenik.
+Boris Kačan is the author of all photos, besides aerial photos of St. Michael’s, St. John’s and Barone in Šibenik, found on official website Fortresses of Culture Šibenik.